 I like the Gates Extra Hot barbecue sauce too, and found that by adding an extra teaspoon of ground red pepper, plus a tablespoon of ground black pepper to the recipe, I get a sauce that is nice and spicy, while still having that great Gates taste.

-You might feel that 2-1/2 quarts of bbq sauce is too much to make at one time, so the following homemade Gates bbq sauce recipe will make about one bottle's worth.
+You might feel that 2-1/2 quarts of barbecue sauce is too much to make at one time, so the following homemade sauce recipe will make about one bottle's worth.

 For the hot and spicy version, add an extra 3/4 teaspoon of red pepper, and just shy of 1 full tablespoon of ground black pepper.
 Follow the above directions for combining the ingredients.

 Give this Gates bbq sauce recipe a try, and if it doesn't quite suit your tastes, make an adjustment here or there to create a sauce that pleases you.